ywyeli/lidar-camera-placement/README.md

 ## Unified Surrogate Metric

 The 3d bounding boxes of all 3d objects can be accessed at `./S_MS/routes`.
-Run the following code to calculate Unified Surrogate Metric (s-MS).
+Run the following code to calculate Unified Surrogate Metric (S-MS).

 `python ./S_MS/create_camera_angle.py`